AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 <img src="../images/wagonShortcuts.png" width="80%">
 </div>

-*  In _Wagon settings_ you can modify the wagon name, work flow name, and select wagon's dependencies.
+* <a name="wagonsettings"></a>In _Wagon settings_ you can modify the wagon name, work flow name, and select wagon's dependencies.
 The dependencies offered are wagons from the same _Analysis_ or from [_Service wagons_](#servicewagons).

 <div align="center">
 <img src="../images/wagonSettings.png" width="70%">
 </div>

-* In _Configuration_ the wagon configuration corresponding to the workflow will be available in the _Base_.
+* <a name="wagonconfiguration"></a>In _Configuration_ the wagon configuration corresponding to the workflow will be available in the _Base_.
 The configuration is divided per _Task_, hence if you need to add a new parameter, you will need add it in the following order: task, parameter and value.
 * The wagon configuration supports a variety of parameter types defined in task as _Configurable_ including: primitive type parameters, fixed-length arrays, variable-length arrays, matrices, labelled matrices and histogram binning.

 <div align="center">